-Before SEG comes into force in January 2020, some energy suppliers are offering similar deals by paying customers set tariffs for electricity they export to the grid.
+In addition to SEG, energy suppliers are offering similar deals by paying customers set tariffs for electricity they export to the grid.
 Deals are specific to each household and could involve your generation and supply being metered.
-Deals may also be time limited and have other conditions which you should consider carefully in order to make the best choice for you.
+Deals may also be time limited and have other conditions, such as requiring you to purchase your supplied electricity from the same supplier.
+You should consider all terms and conditions carefully in order to make the best choice.

 The Solar Trade Association website lists the current deals available.

 If you are based in Scotland and haven’t yet installed a renewable electricity technology such as solar PV, you may be able to apply for the interest-free Home Energy Scotland loan to help with the initial costs.
 To be eligible for the loan you must not start work on your system until you have received a written loan offer.